How Do We Actually Reason?

 But regardless of what the age theories about maturity are, experience and practice play a huge role.

 There’s a lot to this amazing organ called the brain.

 Till next week,

-Now go solve that confusing equation in the above doodle.
+Now go solve that confusing equation in the first doodle.